xmindltd/xmind-sdk-js/README.md

 ## Workbook

-The workbook is a basic container to store the Real-data of component
+The workbook is a basic container to store the real data of component

 ### Methods